Crime in Slovenia

-Crime in Slovenia is prevented by Slovenian law enforcement agencies such as the Slovenian National Police Force.
+Slovenia is a Central European country with a history of relatively low crime.
+Slovenia has an assortment of police forces, with the Slovenian National Police Force the primary law enforcement agency.

 Law enforcement

 The Slovenian National Police Force is responsible for criminal justice in Slovenia as overseen by the Ministry of the Interior.
 As of 2012, the Slovenian police force consists of approximately 9,000 officers.
 Between 2010 and 2019, police addressed an average of 75,510 criminal offenses annually, with the total number of annual crimes decreasing later in the decade.
 The amount of reported criminal activity decreased during the COVID-19 pandemic in 2020.
 Prosecutors are responsible for initiating criminal proceedings in most cases, though victims may do so in some circumstances.
 Prosecution, defense, and trial are conducted separately during criminal proceedings.
 As of 2018, there were 1,396 people in prison in Slovenia, making up 79.98 per 100,000 of the adult population.

 The study of criminology emerged as a scientific field in Slovenia during the early-20th century, pioneered by Aleksander Maklecov.
 The government provided for the publishing of the Journal of Criminal Investigation and Criminology in 1950 and the Institute of Criminology at the Faculty of Law was established in the University of Ljubljana in 1954.
 Most criminology projects in Slovenia are funded by the Slovenian Research Agency.